 Why can’t I do this?
 It looked so easy in the video!
 What am I doing wrong?

 Oh my god what is that great big cauliflower thing in my sky!

 Why does my painting look so tight (boring!)!

 How do I get those fantastic textures I keep seeing in everyone else’s paintings?

 The guy in the book said I can’t correct anything but I’ve made a mistake!
+What do I do?

 Wow what a workshop!
 You certainly opened my eyes.
 I didn’t realise just how much all the little habits I have picked up have stifled my progress.
 As you said on Saturday we all just assume that because it’s in a book that it must be how things are done and never think to question it.
 I have a feeling that me and watercolour are going to become best buddies again lol - Dave Stockton

-Hi Greg just a quick email to say thank you you so much for the wonderful workshop yesterday.
+Hi Greg just a quick email to say thank you so much for the wonderful workshop yesterday.
 I was nearly ready for throwing my watercolours in the bin but you have shown me the way forward.
 Thanks for sharing your approach & experience and see you next year! - Debbie Falson